wxiaoyun/lms-frontend-deprecated/README.md

 Further documentation can be found in the [docs](./docs) directory.

-## Contributing

-Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute to the project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.